luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/06-sensory-augmentations.md

 **Polarization Vision:** You can perceive polarized light, which reveals characteristics such as contrast and patterns.
 This allows you to negate modifiers for camouflage (such as from chameleon skin or smart clothes).

-**Radar:** This sensor system bounces radio or microwaves off targets and measures the reflected waves to judge size, composition, and motion ([Senses and Sensors](07-senses-and-sensors.md)).
+**Radar:** This sensor system bounces radio or microwaves off targets and measures the reflected waves to judge size, composition, and motion.

 **Radiation Sense:** You can sense the presence and approximate source of all forms of dangerous radiation, including neutrons, charged particles, and cosmic rays.

 **Sonar:** You possess echolocation like a bat or dolphin.
-You bounce ultrasonic pulses off your surroundings and measure the echoes to build an image of the environment ([Senses and Sensors](07-senses-and-sensors.md)).
+You bounce ultrasonic pulses off your surroundings and measure the echoes to build an image of the environment.
 This augmentation works in both air and water, out to a range of 20 (air) or 100 (water) meters.

 **T-Ray Emitter:** Mounted under the skin of the user’s forehead, this implant generates low-powered beams of terahertz radiation (t-rays).
-Characters with enhanced vision can use reflected t-rays to see effectively see through walls and other materials ([Senses and Sensors](07-senses-and-sensors.md)).
+Characters with enhanced vision can use reflected t-rays to see effectively see through walls and other materials.
 This implant allows the user to see using reflected t-rays for 20 meters in a normal atmosphere and for 100 meters in vacuum.

 <!--sort-end-->